Helping Military Kids Through Deployment: Storytime and Support

 - Hero Mom / Hero Dad by Melinda Hardin: These books tell all the ways military moms and dads are superheroes.

-- Brave Like Me by Barbara Kerley: Told through photographs, this books moves through all the highs and lows of coping with deployment when mom or dad is away.
+- Brave Like Me by Barbara Kerley: Told through photographs, this book moves through all the highs and lows of coping with deployment when mom or dad is away.

-- Coming Home by Greg Ruth: Told mostly through pictures and few words, follow along with a little boy as he experiences homecoming and finding his mom.
+- Coming Home by Greg Ruth: Told mostly through pictures and a few words, follow along with a little boy as he experiences homecoming and finds his mom.

 Tips for Reading Books About Deployment